Uralla, New South Wales

 At more than 1000 m above sea level, Uralla's high altitude makes for cool to cold winters and mild summers.

-Boasting a rich history, Uralla has more than 50 buildings and sites of heritage significance which can be easily explored on foot or by vehicle.
+Uralla has maintained significant heritage characteristics, with more than 50 buildings and sites of heritage significance.

-The community collectively bought and restored McCrossins Mill in the 1980s and 1990s, and this is now a multi-award-winning museum, gallery and function centre still run by volunteers.
-This is also the starting point for the heritage walk.
+During the 1980s and 1990s, the community bought and restored McCrossins Mill, and the complex now operates as a museum, gallery and function centre, run by volunteers.
+It is also the starting point for a heritage walk.

 History

-The word "Uralla" was taken by the European squatters from the language of the local Aniwan tribe of Indigenous Australians.
-Uralla described a "meeting place", or more especially "a ceremonial meeting place and look-out on a hill".
+Before European colonisation, the area including Uralla had been occupied for 35,000 years by the indigenous Anēwan people.
+The name "Uralla" was adopted from the language of the Anēwan by the squatters who first occupied the area.
+It refers to a ceremonial meeting place or camp.

-During the early 1960s children at the Uralla Public School were taught that the name Uralla was an indigenous word which meant "chain of waterholes".
-This is an accurate description of the waterway which runs through the town.
-However, it is not known whether it has been verified by Indigenous linguistic studies.
+During the early 1960s, children at the Uralla Public School were taught that the name Uralla was an indigenous word which meant "chain of waterholes", which is an accurate description of the waterway which runs through the town.
+However, it is not known whether that has been verified by Indigenous linguistic studies.

-Samuel McCrossin, an Irishman, his wife and seven children first came to Uralla in 1839 when they camped on the creek there.
-They returned to Morpeth and then again returned to Uralla in 1841 to finally settle there.
-In the 1830s and 40s the land was occupied by squatters who had moved north beyond the limits of settlement.
+Samuel McCrossin, an Irishman, his wife, and seven children, first arrived in the Uralla area in 1839 and camped on the creek.
+They went back to Morpeth but returned to Uralla in 1841, to finally settle there.
+In the 1830s and 40s, the land began to be occupied by squatters who had moved north, beyond the limit of location set by the government.
 The squatters were attracted by the prime sheep grazing land of the New England Tableland.
-Some of these squatting runs were Kentucky, Gostwyck, Balala, Yarrowyck, Mihi Creek, Terrible Vale and Salisbury Court.
-Some of these station buildings, including Balala and the Gostwyck Chapel, have now been placed on the Register of the National Estate.
-Some of the land occupied by these squatters was made available to smaller farmers after the passing of the Robertson Land Acts in 1861.
+Some of the squatting runs were Kentucky, Gostwyck, Balala, Yarrowyck, Mihi Creek, Terrible Vale and Salisbury Court.
+Some of the station buildings, including Balala and the Gostwyck Chapel, have now been placed on the Register of the National Estate.
+Some of the land occupied by the squatters was made available to farmers after the passing of the Robertson Land Acts in 1861.